B0brD0br/remix-nest-monorepo/README.md

 # remix-nest-monorepo
-A template monorepo that incorporates Remix / NestJS / SQLite
+A template monorepo that incorporates Remix / NestJS / PostgreSQL